A Pessimistic Approximation for the Fisher Information Measure

-A situation that can be encountered in practice is that the analytical characterization of the system model $p(z;\theta)$ or its moments is difficult.
-If the appropriate parametric system model $p(z;\theta)$ is unknown, the direct consultation of an analytical tool like the Fisher information measure $F(\theta)$ becomes impossible.
-However, in such a situation the presented approach of the information bound $S(\theta)$ allows to numerically approximate the Fisher information measure $F(\theta)$ at low-complexity.
+A situation that is often encountered in practice is that the analytical characterization of the system model $p(z;\theta)$ is difficult.
+If the appropriate system model $p(z;\theta)$ is unknown \cite{Berisha15}, the direct consultation of an analytical tool like the Fisher information measure $F(\theta)$ becomes impossible.
+However, in such a situation, an information bound like $S(\theta)$ allows us to numerically approximate the information measure $F(\theta)$ at low-complexity.
 To this end, the moments of the system output $Z$ are measured in a calibrated setup, where the parameter $\theta$ can be controlled, or determined by Monte-Carlo simulations.
-We demonstrate this validation technique by using a soft-limiter model, i.e., the system input $Y$ is transformed by
+We demonstrate this validation technique by using a smooth limiter model, i.e., the system input $Y$ is transformed by

 where $\zeta\in\fieldR$ is a constant model parameter and